Discover the World of Sara Verrall

 Born in Brighton, Sara's clear English accent and pleasant voice are ideal for narrating a variety of projects.

 If you are an author and you think Sara's voice would be perfect for your audiobook, please get in touch using the form in the Contact section of this site.
-Additionally, Sara is excited to be adding Voice-Over services to her portfolio in 2024.
-"Watch this space" for further details in due course.
+Additionally, Sara is excited to have added Voice-Over services to her portfolio in 2024.

-*The video was recorded on a standard mobile phone.
-All recording commissions will be made using studio-quality equipment, suitable for professional audio-editing.
+*All recording commissions will be produced using studio-quality equipment, suitable for professional audio-editing.

 But most importantly ...